Please read this page carefully.

 Why are puppies under 6mos. an additional $20 per night?

 We love puppies!
 With all of our guests it’s extremely important to me that they return home with their same good behavior or possibly even better after their stay with us.
 This is even more important with puppies.
 Our goal is to reinforce the training and behaviors you have in place and help your puppy continue to grow and learn the positive and desired behaviors that will aid them (and you) throughout their life.
 From potty training to crate training, chewing appropriate items (not remotes & shoes), to good dog etiquette and social skills.
 These are things apply to all of our guests however puppies require and receive significantly more time and attention.
+This charge, or a portion of it may extend to an older puppy/dog on occasion.

 Is a deposit required?